kellywanglu/cs6140/README.md

 ## Academic Integrity
-This course follows the [Northeastern University Code of Academic Integrity](http://www.northeastern.edu/osccr/academic-integrity-policy/).
-Each student in this course is expected to abide by the Northeastern University Code of Academic Integrity.
-Any work submitted by a student in this course for academic credit will be the student's own work.
+This course follows the [Northeastern University Academic Integrity Policy](http://www.northeastern.edu/osccr/academic-integrity-policy/).
+All students in this course are expected to abide by the Academic Integrity Policy.
+Any work submitted by a student in this course for academic credit should be the student's own work.
 Collaborations are allowed only if explicitly permitted.
-Violations of the rules (e.g. cheating, copying, non-approved collaborations) will not be tolerated.
+Violations of the rules (e.g. cheating, fabrication, plagiarism) will be reported.